 top of page

-SCALP PROBLEMS
+SCALP CONCERNS

 Pityriasis capitis (dandruff) and seborrhoeic dermatitis (eczema) are caused by excess sebum on the scalp and a yeast called Malassezia, these conditions are characterised by greasy, yellowish scales of skin.